Óscar Salazar (taekwondo)

-Óscar Salazar Blanco (born November 3, 1977, in Mexico City) is a Mexican taekwondo practitioner and Olympic medalist.
+Óscar Francisco Salazar Blanco (born November 3, 1977) is a Mexican taekwondo practitioner and Olympic medalist.
 He competed at the 2004 Summer Olympics in Athens, where he received a silver medal in the 58 kg class.
+He is the brother of Iridia Salazar, who is also a taekwondo practitioner.
 He won a gold medal at the 1999 Pan American Games in Winnipeg.